Chaoses-Ib/DirectoryOpus/Manual/release_history/opus13_detailed/metadata.md

 # Metadata

+- General:
+  - Video and Audio bitrates are now reported if the true bitrate is unknown but a nominal bitrate is known.
+  - Added "Preferences / File Operations / Metadata / Save descriptions to internal file metadata if possible" option (on by default).
+If turned off, Opus won't try to save descriptions to internal metadata unless a description is already set there.
+Instead, it will go straight to NTFS comments or a descript.ion file, depending on config.
 - Video metadata:
   - Overhauled video metadata, now based on the industry-standard MediaInfo library, with optional fallback on the Windows Shell properties system.
   - Works with many more video formats than before, and is independent of Windows and shell extension DLLs, which have proven unreliable.